Last updated: March 27, 2023

 New Hampshire drug testing employer’s rights

 Under the Model Drug Dealer Liability Act, an employer could take non-economic or economic action against the person involved in the distribution of the illegal substance used by the employee.
 An employer is not required to provide unemployment benefits to an employee discharged from his job due to substance abuse.
 In the event of a work-related injury, the employer is not required to pay the employee’s compensation if he is found under the influence of prohibited drugs but not when the employer knows that the said employee is using illegal drugs.
-This does not apply though to employees under legitimate prescription of controlled drugs.
+This does not apply though to employees under the legitimate prescription of controlled drugs.

 Effects on workplace drug testing

-Under federal law, government employees are mandated to undergo drug testing; so are professionals with high risk jobs such as airline pilots, heavy machinery operators, school bus drivers and such.
+Under federal law, government employees are mandated to undergo drug testing; so are professionals with high-risk jobs such as airline pilots, heavy machinery operators, school bus drivers, and such.
 Drug testing in the workplace is not affected by House Bill 573.

 Legal claims for drug testing